 The seed are the source of 'carob gum', also known as 'locust seed gum', obtained by first grinding the seed to a powder, then dissolving the powder in hot water to produce an adhesive, transparent jelly.

 Carob gum has a wide range of applications, particularly in the food, cosmetic, textile and paper industries.
 Having thickening, gelling, binding, moulding, clouding and flavouring properties.
 It is used in dairy drinks and desserts, ice cream, fruit drinks, baked goods, salad dressings, mayonnaise, pie fillings, sauces, baby food, soft candy and pet food.
 It also has application in the textile industry in coating textiles and sizing yarn, as well as in paper manufacturing to improve sheet formation and to increase sheet dry strength.
-In cosmetics, it is used mostly as a thickener and stabiliser but it is also found used in moisturisers, anti-aging creams, sunscreens, facial masks and nail treatments.
+In cosmetics, it is used mostly as a thickener and stabiliser but it is also found used in moisturisers, anti-ageing creams, sunscreens, facial masks and nail treatments.

 The seed are also ground for feeding to cattle but are high in tannic acid, which is an antifeedant (reduces the digestibility of other feed ingredients) and should not be fed in amounts greater than 20% of the total ration.
 However, when treated to remove the tannic acid, the meal is highly digestible and has a crude protein content of around 18% of its dry weight.